suresh-nenavath/suresh-nenavath.github.io/README.md

 # ai19resch11003.github.io
 Artificial Intelligence, PhD, IIT Hyderabad

-I am currently undertaking my PhD in Artificial Intelligence at the Indian Institute of Technology Hyderabad.
+I am presently immersed in a doctoral program specializing in Artificial Intelligence at the esteemed institution of IIT Hyderabad.